My IPhone # 503 351-7082

 (click on the image below to go to that web page)

 Above left is an actual aluminum LEAFGUARD® gutter cross section profile that I have to show clients the clear difference.
-The image right shows my more user-friendly hinged copper leaf screen over my copper K-5 gutter for about the same cost as their aluminum gutter.
+The image right shows my more user-friendly hinged copper leaf screen over my copper K-5 gutter for about the same cost as their flimsy aluminum gutter design.

 "Quality and service is not expensive,